ELISA: An Interpretable Hybrid Generative AI Agent for Expression-Grounded Discovery in Single-Cell Genomics: Results

-A key observation is that no single retrieval modality dominated across both query types.
-The Semantic pipeline consistently excelled on ontology queries, where biological concept matching benefits from BioBERT's language understanding, synonym expansion, and Cell Ontology name boosting.
-In contrast, the gene marker scoring pipeline showed its strongest performance on expression queries, where matching transcriptomic signatures to cluster DE profiles is essential.
+A key observation is that no single retrieval modality dominated across both query types, which directly motivates the fusion design.
+The Semantic pipeline consistently excelled on ontology queries (mean MRR 0.879), where biological concept matching benefits from BioBERT's language understanding, synonym expansion, and Cell Ontology name boosting, but fell to 0.491 on expression queries.
+The classical BM25 baseline showed the same profile strong on ontology (0.807) yet weak on expression (0.531) and was statistically indistinguishable from the Semantic pipeline overall (permutation $p = 0.16$), underscoring that BM25 is a genuinely competitive lexical baseline on concept queries rather than a straw man.
+In contrast, the gene marker scoring pipeline showed the inverse pattern, leading on expression queries (0.788) while underperforming on ontology axes (0.645), where matching transcriptomic signatures to cluster DE profiles is essential.
 This complementarity was particularly pronounced in the CF Airways dataset, where the Semantic pipeline achieved high ontology Recall@10 ($\sim$0.95) but lower expression recall, while the gene pipeline showed the inverse pattern.
 Similar modality-specific advantages were visible across all datasets: in the Breast Tissue Atlas, Semantic and Union nearly overlapped on ontology metrics while the gene pipeline lagged; in Immune Checkpoint Blockade (ICB) Multi-Cancer, the gene pipeline outperformed Semantic on expression MRR while underperforming on ontology axes.